Cash on Hand Explained: Cash is King for Businesses & Investors

 Controlling Operating Expenses

 Controlling operating expenses is crucial in strengthening a business’s financial footing.
-They are the recurring business costs, excluding non-cash expenses like depreciation.
+Operating expenses are recurring business costs, excluding non-cash expenses like depreciation.

 • Regularly review expenses